HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 	Set-RazlField -Connection $target -ItemID "{110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9}" -FieldID "{A60ACD61-A6DB-4182-8329-C957982CEC74}" -LanguageId "en" -VersionNum 1 -FieldData $fieldData -verbose

 #### Set-RazlFieldBlob
-The Set-RazlFieldBlob cmdlet accepts a byte array or filename updates a blob field on an item on a Sitecore server.
+The Set-RazlFieldBlob cmdlet accepts a byte array or filename and updates a blob field on an item on a Sitecore server.

 Summary of parameters:
 - **-Connection** [Required] - The RazlConnection to a Sitecore server.
+- **-FieldBytes** [Optional] - Array of bytes that represents the field blob.
+If this is empty, a filename must be specified.
+- **-FieldId** [Required] - The Field ID to set.
+- **-Filename** [Optional] - The File name to set the blob from.
+This must be specified if FieldBytes is empty.
+The contents of the blob are updates with the contents of the file.
 - **-ItemId** [Required] - Item to set field information for.
-- **-FieldId** [Required] - The Field ID to set.
 - **-LanguageId** [Optional] - The Language for the field.
 - **-VersionNum** [Optional] - The Version for the field.
-- **-Filename** [Optional] - The File name to set the blob from.
-This must be specified if FieldBytes is empty.
-- **-FieldBytes** [Optional] - Array of bytes that represents the field blob.
-If this is empty, a filename must be specified.

 The following is an example of using the Set-RazlFieldBlob cmdlet to update the Blob field of the Google Plus media item: